 - Wild birds commonly have AI and sometimes spread it to domestic birds through direct or indirect transmission.

-- Ducks are considered carriers.
+- Ducks are considered carriers of the virus.

 -